mcurmei627/mcurmei627.github.io/_research/thesis.md

 ![](../../images/thesis.png)

 Currently we are extending the framework to incorporate more complex shape constraints of the regressand.
 In practice, one of such key constraints is convexity with respect to a set of variables.
-Currently we have a preprint in preparation which describes a general approach for “Shape Constrained Regression”.
-For preliminary results refer to Section 8 of Georgina Hall's [PhD Dissertation](https://arxiv.org/pdf/1806.06996.pdf).
+Currently we have a manuscript under review at Operations Research Journal which describes a general approach for “Shape Constrained Regression using Sum of Squares Polynomials”.
+See unpublished work [here](https://arxiv.org/abs/2004.03853).

 [`thesis`](http://arks.princeton.edu/ark:/88435/dsp01s4655k21r)